DITA Standard

 - Learning Maps

-- Learning maps are dedicated for instructional content that you can author in Heretto CCMS just like your technical content.
-For example, you can create a course in Heretto CCMS and then print it as a PDF or even upload it to Moodle.
+Learning maps are dedicated for instructional content that you can author in Heretto CCMS just like your technical content.
+For example, you can create a training course in Heretto CCMS and then upload it to a Moodle platform.
 You can also reuse your technical content in your instructional content to leverage topic and element reuse.
+For more information, see Learning and training: map types (DITA 1.3 Standard).

 - Sitemaps